actions-marketplace-validations/Engineering-Change_Action/README.md

 `git push origin v1.0.0`

-> Step five
+## Step 6: Go to local repo and verify

-If done correctly when you go to your repo, you should be able to go to action section and see your own new GitHub action now running.
+>If done correctly when you go to your repo, you should be able to go to action section
+>and see your own new GitHub action now running.